dongliang3571/Linux-Command/README.md

   uname -sr # Linux 3.13.0-88-generic
   ```

-- 'mkdir' is to create directories
+- `mkdir` is to create directories

   ```bash
   # -m, --mode=MODE, set file mode (as in chmod), not a=rwx - umask